Quantum Singular Value Decomposition of Spin Correlation Matrix in One-Dimensional Heisenberg Model: Introduction

 In contrast, our strategy in condensed matter physics side is to apply PCA to quantum data directly in order to extract essential information of our target quantum many-body systems.
 This is because the Hilbert spaces of our target models are exponentially large and only limited simulations are possible even if we use super-parallel computers.
 In that sense the real efficient quantum PCA is necessary in condensed matter physics side.
 Many trials based on tensor-network variational optimization for the ground state are milestones toward the ultimate success of those simulations~\cite{Ostlund1,Ostlund2,Verstraete1,Verstraete2,Vidal,Evenbly1}.

 We simply imagine that the first component of the best PCA for the ground state represents a macroscopic state and in special cases the state would be an ordered state in the classical limit.
 Then, the higher-order components of PCA systemetically include quantum fluctuation with various length scales.
 Even if the strong quantum fluctuation breaks this picture, it is still meaningful to consider how the weights of the higher-order components dominate.
-This imagination may be too naive, since there are some cases, like topological order, that have no classical correspondence.
-However, we cannot throw this imagination away, because the viewpoint of order and various-scale fluctuations and their control are quite natural for human recognition and renormalization group.
+This imagination might be too naive, since there are some cases, like topological order, that have no classical correspondence.
+However, we cannot throw the authentic ideas away.
+It is because the viewpoint of order and various-scale fluctuations are quite natural for human recognition, and this natural sense is a core of PCA.
 Unfortunately, the algorithms of DMRG and tensor-network methods do not follow this consideration.
 In these methods, it is very hard to treat entanglement throughout the superblock (whole system) directly, when we propose realistic numerical algorithms.
 What we can do everytime is sequential optimization of local parts of the whole wavefunction.
 For the realization of desired quantum PCA, it is worth mentioning to find a quantity that reflects nonlocal entanglement throughout the system.
-Since the entanglement entropy is roughly given by the logarithm of two-point correlator in terms of conformal field theory, the quantity we need should be associated with the correlation function.
+Since the entanglement entropy is roughly given by the logarithm of a particular kind of two-point correlator in terms of conformal field theory, the quantity we need should be associated with the correlation function.
+For quantum many-body systems, the direct connection between entanglement and correlation function is still unclear, even though the study of entanglement is a recent great trend in many branches of physics.
+Thus, our examination contributes to the development of entanglement approach to condensed matter physics.